KnownStormChaser/master-weather-model-list/models/nwp_models/regional/israel/icon-il.md

 ---

 ## Notes
-ICON-IL uses a very large regional domain, bridging the gap between global and national-scale models.
+ICON-IL is run on **ECMWF computing infrastructure** as part of the **SEE-MHEWS project**.

-Its wide coverage makes it useful for tracking weather systems affecting Israel from far upstream.
+The unusually large regional domain allows the model to explicitly resolve upstream synoptic-scale features that influence weather over Israel.

 ---